aguslr/multibootusb/docs/howto.md

 ## If nothing works

-- Search the home page for the project that created the ISO.
-They might provide further information on how to boot directly from the ISO file.
-This should actually be our first course of action.
 - Use your favorite search engine to scour the Internet for a solution.
 Search for *"grub loopback"* or *"grub iso"*, followed by the name of the distribution or software utility.
 - Browse the [repository tree][repo] and check the existing GRUB configuration files.